Homogeneous optical linewidths in hybrid Ruddlesden-Popper metal halides can only be measured using nonlinear spectroscopy: Exciton dephasing

 The fluence dependence of the linewidths over three orders of magnitude in the excitation densities, as shown in Fig.~\ref{fig:density-temp}, is indicative of the dominance of excitation-induced dephasing in Ruddlesden Popper metal halides.
 As noted several times in this manuscript, such a dependence can never be observed in a linear PL measurement, which highlights the importance of nonlinear coherent spectroscopy.
 The optical response function of semiconductor materials is a complex quantity, and coherent spectroscopy enables the separation of the real and imaginary components of the response function via the simultaneous measurement of the amplitude and phase~\cite{hamm2011concepts}.

 The linear optical absorption spectrum, measured via the transmission amplitude, corresponds to the imaginary component of the complex permittivity.
 A resonance in the absorption spectrum is accordingly manifested as a dispersive, first-derivative-like lineshape in the real part of the linear spectrum, following the Kramers-Kronig relations.
-Such absorptive-dispersive lineshapes can also be identified in the nonlinear spectrum, and unlike linear spectroscopies where Kramers-Kronig analysis is essential to extract the real part of the response, due to the inherent access to the phase information, nonlinear coherent spectroscopy can simultaneously provide both the real and imaginary components.
+Nonlinear coherent spectroscopies can simultaneously provide both the real and imaginary components of the optical response, enabling such absorptive-dispersive lineshapes to be identified in the nonlinear spectrum without the need of Kramers-Kronig analysis.
 When the coherent response is phased correctly, and in the absence of many-body interactions, the real part of the 2D spectrum has a symmetric absorptive lineshape, while the imaginary component is dispersive~\cite{shacklette2003nonperturbative}.

 In the presence of many-body interactions, which scramble the relative phase of the nonlinear response, the real part of the rephasing spectrum (and the non-rephasing spectrum) acquires a dispersive lineshape while the imaginary component looks distinctly absorptive.
 Several earlier works established such dispersive 2D lineshape as an indicator of the elastic exciton-exciton scattering through a phenomenological model based on optical Bloch equations~\cite{shacklette2002role, shacklette2003nonperturbative, Li2006}.
 The model considers two distinct consequences of the Coulomb-mediated interactions between excitons --- (i) excitation induced shift in the exciton energy and (ii) excitation induced dephasing which broadens the transition, both of which generate population density dependent terms in the time evolution of the coherence function (Eq.~\ref{Eq:1}).
 Notably, this model assumes a population of excitons as the bath, which remains stationary within the dephasing time.
 Accordingly, while the 2D spectral intensity reduces and the lineshape elongates along the diagonal due to spectral diffusion driven by energy migration, the dispersive component of the lineshape remains intact during the population waiting time ($\tau_p$).